Inquadramento dell'insegnamento nel percorso del corso di studio

 - Knowledge and understanding: checked through content questions;

-- Applying knowledge and understanding: checked through practical exercises, such as translations and linguistic manipulations;
+- Applying knowledge and understanding: checked through a practical exercise, such as discussion of excerpts analyzed during the course;

 - Making judgements: checked through methodological questions;